 The Employment Contract

-The nonresident should have a written employment contract with his California employer (sometimes the contract is for an independent contractor, but the principles are the same).
+Nonresidents working temporarily in California should have a written employment agreement with their employer (sometimes the agreement is for an independent contractor, but the principles are the same).
 If there is no written contract, the FTB will presume the employment is permanent or indefinite, and that can confer residency status.
-The burden will then be on the taxpayer to prove the job wasn’t intended to be permanent, which may be a difficult task a year or more after the employment ended when an audit might start.
+The burden will then be on the taxpayer to prove the job wasn’t intended to be permanent, which may be a difficult task several years after the work ended when an audit might start.
 Accordingly, the contract itself should spell out the “term” of the employment – that is, when it will begin and end.
-That can be expressed in terms of a time period, or the accomplishment of a task, which is usually the case when the job involves an IT project.
-It shouldn’t have a renewal clause.
+That can be expressed as a definite period of time, or the accomplishment of a task, which is often the case when the job involves an IT project.
+The agreement should not have a renewal clause.

 If the contract involves high wages and includes sophisticated financial and intellectual property relationships, such as noncompete or nondisclosure clauses (as is often the case with IT contracts), then the payments should be allocated between wages and the other items, if possible.
 While the wages are completely taxable by California to the extent they are earned while working in state, the other items may not be.
 Noncompete agreements, for instance, involve a complex allocation of payments between California and other states if they reach outside of California.